grafana/grafana/docs/sources/features/navigation-links.md

 weight = 9
 +++

-# Navigation links
+# Add navigation links

-You can use links to navigate between commonly used dashboards.
+You can use links to navigate between commonly-used dashboards or to connect others to your visualizations.
 Links let you create shortcuts to other dashboards, panels, and even external websites.

 Grafana supports three types of links: Dashboard Links, Panel Links, and Data Links.
 They are all available from your dashboard.